Should We Fear Death?

 • Many people report a sense of peace in their final moments.

-• Only 17.2% of individuals reported experiencing severe daily pain in the last month of life, indicating that significant suffering is not typical for most as life dies.
+• Only 17.2% of individuals reported experiencing severe daily pain in the last month of life, indicating that significant suffering is not typical for most as life slowly ends.

 However, pain levels can vary based on several factors: